AHHHZ975/SLAM-Duckietown/README.md

 The Extended Kalman Filter (EKF) is a recursive algorithm that fuses sensor data to estimate the Duckiebot’s pose (x,y,θ) and the positions of static landmarks in the environment.
 It operates in two main steps — **prediction and correction** — which run iteratively.
 In the prediction step, the motion model uses odometry data from wheel encoders to estimate the Duckiebot’s next state, projecting its pose forward in time.
 This predicted state, however, is prone to errors due to sensor noise and drift.
 To address this, the correction step integrates measurements from April tags.

 The final process involves:
-1) Prediction: Use the motion model to predict the Duckiebot's next state based on odometry.
+1) **Prediction**: Use the motion model to predict the Duckiebot's next state based on odometry.
-2) Correction: Incorporate April tag measurements to correct the prediction, reducing drift and improving accuracy.
+2) **Correction**: Incorporate April tag measurements to correct the prediction, reducing drift and improving accuracy.
-3) Covariance Update: Adjust the uncertainty in the state estimate to reflect the confidence in the data.
+3) **Covariance Update**: Adjust the uncertainty in the state estimate to reflect the confidence in the data.

 By iteratively combining the predictive and corrective steps, the EKF ensures accurate localization and mapping, even in the presence of noisy or incomplete sensor inputs.
 The visual below illustrates the prediction-correction workflow in the EKF, showing how odometry and April tag data are fused for reliable pose estimation.